 Electronic Doors for Your Cat

-A flawless solution to avoid having strays enter the house, an electronic door allows your pet completely freedom of movement while keeping your house safe from any unwanted animals.
+A flawless solution to avoid having strays enter the house, an electronic door allows your pet complete freedom of movement while keeping your house safe from any unwanted animals.
 All electronic doors essentially mean that only the selected animals are allowed to enter through them which means that your pet will carry the key with itself.
 The differentiation between electronic doors can be done based on the types of keys that they open with.

 - Microchip Compatible Electronic Doors: Think of microchip as a personal identification number for your pet which is unique in its existence.
 This means that only pets with microchips containing the number recognized by the door can enter through it.
 Microchips can be implanted by vets in a matter of seconds and are considered to be one of the highest measures to ensure the safety of your pet.
 The best part here is that most pet doors compatible with a microchip ID key are not very large which renders them useless for huge pets like large dogs.
-Since cats are mostly fur and fluff and can easily pass through significantly smaller places, they make a perfect for this type of cat doors.
+Since cats are mostly fur and fluff and can easily pass through significantly smaller places, they make perfect for this type of cat door.

 - Magnetic Key Electronic Doors: These keys are also installed in the collar of your cat.
 The door simply senses the magnetic field created by the key and unlocks as your cat comes closer to pass through.
 But these doors may also respond to other pets’ collars with magnetic keys since there are no unique identification methods that magnets use.